island-is/island.is/handbook/technical-overview/devops/continuous-delivery.md

 ## Merge queues

-Kodiaq (our merge bot) applies first-come-first-served policy to all PRs.
+[Kodiaq](https://app.kodiakhq.com) (our merge bot) applies first-come-first-served policy to all PRs.
 To merge code to `main`, developers add the `automerge` label to their PRs and Kodiaq will take care of the rest.
-Developers do not have privileges to merge/push manually to the main branch to prevent accidents and maintain fairness.
+Developers do not have privileges to merge/push manually to the main branch to prevent accidents from happening and maintain fairness, since merging manually to main would bypass the Kodiak merge queue.

 ## Configuration